justshiftjk/HeroMarket-NFT-Trading-Sui/README.md

-# NFT trading marketplace
+# Heros NFT AMM on Sui

-The NFT Trading Smart Contract in SUI Protocol allows for seamless and secure trading of non-fungible tokens (NFTs) between users.
-NFTs represent unique digital assets that can include anything from artwork to virtual real estate.
-The popularity of NFTs has risen dramatically in recent years, with some fetching millions of dollars at auction.

-The NFT Trading Smart Contract in SUI Protocol operates using a set of predefined rules that ensure fairness and transparency in the trading process.
-Users can place buy or sell orders for their NFTs, which are then executed automatically when the conditions of the order are met.
-This eliminates the need for intermediaries such as brokers or auction houses, reducing transaction costs and increasing efficiency.

-The smart contract also ensures that ownership of the NFT is transferred securely and instantly to the buyer upon completion of the trade.
-This removes the risk of fraud or disputes that can arise in traditional NFT marketplaces.

-Overall, the NFT Trading Smart Contract in SUI Protocol provides a robust and reliable platform for buying and selling NFTs.
-Its automated processes and secure transactions make it an attractive option for both buyers and sellers looking to participate in the rapidly growing NFT market.
+The First NFT AMM Smart Contract on SUI Blockchain.
+This allows for users to trade non-fungible tokens (NFTs) to each other.
+Everything on Sui is still on early stage, and we are in front of Sui pioneers.

+This NFT AMM Smart Contract is still on demo version and consist of several TODO parts.

+The smart contract has minimum features for Trading, like `list` / `transfer` / `buy` / `sell` and so on.
+But planning to implement `Auctions` & `Raffles` feature which is very popular in traditional NFT marketplaces.

+Would be appreciated if many folks drop advises and proposals.